bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

-# The 'origin' command
+# The 'lastpt' command

-The 'lastpt' command sets the following parameters for the current drawing environment.
+The 'lastpt' command modifies the 'lastpt' state which affects the next path contruction.

 - lastpt ^up:2
 - lastpt ^down:2